AggroBird/propane/LANGUAGE.md

 # Propane Language Definition

 The following documents defines the Propane language standard.
 For custom implementations, these rules can serve as a guideline.
-The standard Propane toolchain follows these rules strictly.
+The experimental Propane toolchain follows these rules strictly.

 :warning: **This document is incomplete, and will continue to undergo changes.**